Library & Learning Resources, Rules and Regulations

 11. Library Closing

-Library and Learning Resources reserves the right to close libraries at times other than those published, for example, in periods of adverse weather conditions, emergencies or other external factors beyond the University’s control.
+Library and Learning Resources reserves the right to close libraries at times other than those published, and without prior notice, for example, in periods of adverse weather conditions, emergencies or other external factors beyond the University’s control.

 12. Emergency Procedures

 Birmingham City University has established procedures to deal with emergencies.
-For your own safety and the safety of other clients, please obey instructions issued by Library and Learning Resources staff either face to face or via the public address system.
+For your own safety and the safety of other clients, you must obey instructions issued by Library and Learning Resources staff either face to face or via the public address system.

 If the building fire or evacuation alarms are activated, or if requested to exit an area by BCU Security, you must leave the building.